 “See that beaten path around those sparring poles over there?
 I want you to run until your legs give out, and you collapse to the ground.
 GO!”

-The wave of relief Naruto felt as he sat down made him realized that Kanade had been easy on him in his physical training.
+The wave of relief Naruto felt as he sat down made him realize that Kanade had been going easy on him in his physical training.
 Other than Hogari, three other students had kept running after he finally gave out.
 That hadn’t been the end of it either, Ishida had given them another minute break before making them all do sit-ups until they gave out.

 It was apparent that the point of these exercises was so that Ishida could tell who needed the most improvement, and it made Naruto wonder what Ishida saw in him.

 Feeling someone sit down on the bench next to him, Naruto shifted his Byakugan’s focus.
 It was Hogari, and he looked exhausted, but in comparison to everyone else, he was in the best shape.
 I’m going to bring training clothes to the Academy in the future, Naruto mused.
 His current clothes were ruined.

 “Some of you might be hating me after all of that,” Ishida said as he closed the classroom door behind him, “and that’s fine.”